 To insert your meta tag:

-- Log into your site and open the Website Management bar.
+- Open a new tab, log into your site, and open the Website Management bar.

 - Cick Website Settings under Structure.